JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

 A rapid training process with less possible human involvements requires an uncertainty sampling method that focuses on discriminating samples (category boundaries) and selects the most uncertain samples for human judgments.

-The uncertainty sampling step of the current scheme is based on Query-By-Committee (QBC) principle, and we employed random forest as a committee of classifiers.
-Each tree in the random forest is a committee member and their outputs are used to estimate the Certainty Ratio
+The uncertainty sampling step of the current scheme is based on Query-By-Committee (QBC) principle, and we employed gradient boosting machine as a committee of classifiers.
+Each tree in the classifier is a committee member and their outputs are used to estimate the Certainty Ratio

 CR > p,